dev, computing, games

 There are different configurations of key size affecting how many colors you can use at a time.
 You could sacrifice image quality to optimize for memory even more.
 Like anything there are tradeoffs.
 Having a key be one byte is a popular choice though, and this is supported on Vicky II.

-Ordinarily, it'd cost a lot of perf to implement palette lookups yourself in your software code.
+Ordinarily, it'd cost a lot of perf to implement palette lookups yourself in your software.
 "For each pixel, look up into the palette, assign a color..."
 It's be so slow.
 Fortunately, indexed color is an industry-recognized idea that has built-in hardware acceleration on a ton of platforms, including on Vicky II.
 That's where the benefit really shines, so you don't have to worry.

 Anyway, as you see with indexed color, there's indirection.
 Change one entry in the palette, a simple one-byte change, and it could affect half your image or more.
 Because of the indirection used with indexed color, an effective way to animate things can be to not animate the image data at all, but to simply make a small change to the palette.
 The palette has way fewer bytes of data, yet the capacity to change how the whole image looks.